-In this article, we are going to show you how to create and add a custom page or template to a WordPress website.
+This article will teach you to create and add a custom page or template to a WordPress website.

 What is a Custom Page or Template in WordPress